Disney’s All-Star Music Resort Review

 An All-Star Jazz Band faces the courtyard.

 Calypso is the brightest section.
-Situated toward the front of the resort, it’s near Melody Hall, the resort’s lobby.
-A portion of the rooms in Calypso are preferred, which is a room upgrade.
+It is situated toward the front of the resort, near Melody Hall, the resort’s lobby.
+A portion of the rooms in Calypso are preferred, which is an upgrade.

 Family suites are located in both Calypso and Jazz Inn.